Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 Who qualifies?

 Some of our food items do have income requirements (see more info below), but everyone who is in need will receive some items.
 You can come every Thursday (no limit on number of times per year you can get a box).
+There is no residency requirement.
 Every household who gets the TEFAP items must fill out a form once a year (June 1 - June 30).
 Filling out the online weekly registration form fulfills this.

 Contact info: